RishiBawdekar/SaveGMailAsEML/README.md

 The downloaded emails are in .eml format.
 They can be viewed using Windows Live Mail or Windows Mail 10 or any other .eml viewer.

+The time limit for receiving data from Google is 30 seconds (which is adjustable).
+If time exceeds 30 seconds, then the email is saved without attachment.

+It is recommended to run the program while keeping the console window open.

 The code has been tested on Chrome Version 54.0.2840.71.

+Known errors and solutions:

+1. The access token is valid for 1 hour.
+If the program runs for more than 1 hour, an error will be shown in console window.
+When this happens refresh and run again.
+Use the "Continue from page" option and struture your query using label, dates, to, from, subject fields to start where you had left off.

+2. Sometimes you may get resource exceeded or quota error.
+Wheb this happens, refresh and use the guide above to structure your query to start where you had left off.

+3. Sometimes you mat get "Aw, Snap" error.
+Refresh and start again.